Dynamic Asynchronous Iterations: Results

-Lemmas~\ref{lem:advance-state}~\&~\ref{lem:advance-messages} have shown that during activation and expiry periods the state and the messages are guaranteed to advance at least one box respectively.
-The next lemma combines them to prove that during a pseudocycle the whole computation progresses at least one box, i.e. during a pseudocycle the asynchronous iteration makes at least as much progress as a single step of the synchronous iteration.
+Lemmas~\ref{lem:advance-state}~\&~\ref{lem:advance-messages} prove that during activation and expiry periods the state and the messages are both guaranteed to advance at least one box.
+The next lemma combines them to prove that during a pseudocycle the whole computation advances at least one box, i.e. during a pseudocycle the asynchronous iteration makes at least as much progress as a single step of the synchronous iteration.

-\begin{lemma} If the computation is in box $k$ at time $t$ and the period $[ t , s ]$ is a pseudocycle then the computation is in box $k+1$ at time $s$. \end{lemma} \begin{proof} As $[t , s]$ is a pseudocycle then for each participating node $i \in \rho(t)$ there exists a time $m$ such that $[t,m]$ is an expiry period and $[m,s]$ is an activation period. \begin{itemize} \item As the messages to node $i$ are well-formed at time $t$ then they are also well-formed at times $m$ and $s$.
+\begin{lemma} If the computation is in box $k$ at time $t$ and the period $[ t , s ]$ is a pseudocycle then the computation is in box $k+1$ at time $s$. \end{lemma} \begin{proof} Consider an arbitrary node $i \in \rho(t)$.
+As $[t , s]$ is a pseudocycle then as $i \in \rho(t)$ there exists a time $r$ such that $[t,r]$ is an expiry period for node $i$ and $[r,s]$ is an activation period for node $i$. \begin{itemize} \item As the messages to node $i$ are accordant at time $t$ then they are also accordant at times $r$ and $s$.

-\item As $[t,m]$ is an expiry period and the computation is in box $k$ at time $t$, then the messages to node $i$ are in box $k$ at time $m$ by Lemma~\ref{lem:advance-messages}, and also therefore at time $s$ by Lemma~\ref{lem:persist-messages}.
+\item As $[t,r]$ is an expiry period and the computation is in box $k$ at time $t$, then the messages to node $i$ are in box $k$ at time $r$ by Lemma~\ref{lem:advance-messages}, and also therefore at time $s$ by Lemma~\ref{lem:persist-messages}.

-\item As $[m,s]$ is an activation period and the messages to node $i$ are well-formed and in box $k$ at time $m$ (by the previous two points) then the state of node $i$ in box $k+1$ at time $s$ by Lemma~\ref{lem:advance-state}. \end{itemize} Consequently all three requirements for the computation at node $i$ being in box $k+1$ at time $s$ are fulfilled. \end{proof}
+\item As $[r,s]$ is an activation period and the messages to node $i$ are accordant and in box $k$ at time $r$ (by the previous two points) then the state of node~$i$ in box~$k+1$ at time $s$ by Lemma~\ref{lem:advance-state}. \end{itemize} Consequently all three requirements for the computation at node $i$ being in box $k+1$ at time $s$ are fulfilled. \end{proof}